Update: Introduction and ‘Electric range lower than Toyota RAV4 Prime’s’ and ‘Pricier than the 2022 model’ sections updated.

 Where the standard Tucson is made at the company’s Alabama factory in the United States, the Hyundai Tucson Plug-in hybrid production takes place in Ulsan, South Korea.

-As with the current model, the 2023 Hyundai Tucson Plug-in Hybrid will be available in SEL and Limited trim levels.
-These trims will, however, undergo some changes.
+As with the outgoing model, the 2023 Hyundai Tucson Plug-in Hybrid will be available in SEL and Limited trim levels.
+These trims have no equipment changes.

-Hyundai has revised the SEL trim to include a wireless smartphone charger and Hyundai Digital Key.
-An 8-inch touchscreen infotainment system, an 8-way power driver seat with power lumbar support, front-seat heating, Smart Cruise Control with start/stop, Blind-Spot Collision-Avoidance Assist, and Rear Cross-Traffic Avoidance Assist are some of the main carried-over features.
+An 8-inch touchscreen infotainment system, an 8-way power driver seat with power lumbar support, front-seat heating, Smart Cruise Control with start/stop, Blind-Spot Collision-Avoidance Assist, and Rear Cross-Traffic Avoidance Assist are some of the main carried-over standard features.